 Subscribe to the our newsletter to receive latest news straight to your inbox.

-Swimming pools are amazing — they are our passion – but we can’t neglect the hot tub!
-In their seemingly perfect temperature on a chilly night, with their lovely therapeutic advantages, spas may be an essential component of your own pool – as well as a stand alone centerpiece in your lawn.
-Humans are not…
+These wild animals are wild about their natural hot tub!
+Swimming pools are awesome – they’re our passion – but we can’t forget about the hot tub!
+From their seemingly perfect temperature on a cold night, to their wonderful therapeutic benefits, spas can be an integral part of your swimming pool – as well as a…

-Swimming pools are amazing — they are our passion – but we can’t neglect the hot tub!
-In their seemingly perfect temperature on a chilly night, with their lovely therapeutic advantages, spas may be an essential component of your own pool – as well as a stand alone centerpiece in your lawn.
-Humans are not the only ones that enjoy the healing and relaxing benefits of a hot tub though.
-Read on to take a look at some critters that have found themselves!
+Swimming pools are awesome – they’re our passion – but we can’t forget about the hot tub!
+From their seemingly perfect temperature on a cold night, to their wonderful therapeutic benefits, spas can be an integral part of your swimming pool – as well as a standalone centerpiece in your yard.
+Humans are not the only ones that enjoy the relaxing and healing benefits of a hot tub though.
+Read on to check out some animals that have found themselves in hot water!

-Input the capybara: The capybara is the biggest rodent in the world.
-Close relatives of guinea pigs and chinchillas, these rodents have energy and look caked.
-They enjoy forests or even the savannah and are indigenous to South America.
+Enter the capybara: The capybara is the largest rodent in the world.
+Close relatives of guinea pigs and chinchillas, these rodents have low energy and appear stoic.
+They are native to South America and enjoy dense forests or the savannah.
 Capybaras are capable of running as fast as a horse on land but find themselves equally at home in the water.
-They have a fatty skin that repels water easily.
+They have a thick, fatty skin that repels water easily.
 They are excellent swimmers and can stay submerged for up to five minutes!

-When temperatures soar, capybaras create a secure haven in the mud and partake in an activity known as .
-Smart as they are, capybaras take advantage of this instantly cooldown and graze on food.
+When temperatures soar, capybaras make a safe haven in the mud and partake in an activity called: wallowing.
+Smart as they are, capybaras take advantage of the overnight cooldown by resting at midnight and continuing to search for and graze on food until dawn.

-If wallowing in mud is normal during the hot months, then what’s a capybara to perform if temperatures drop?
+If wallowing in mud is common during the hot months, then what is a capybara to do when temperatures drop?
 Hop in a hot tub!
-Obviously!
-There’s nothing like a soak in a hot tub to warm your chilled bones .
-As capybaras don’t reside in environments 15, this behaviour typically happens in captivity.
-Have a look at this movie to see some capybaras loving their hot tub!
+Of course!
+There is nothing like a soak in a hot tub to warm your chilled bones in temperatures that have dropped to nearly freezing.
+This behavior typically happens in captivity as capybaras do not live in cold environments often.
+Check out this video to see some capybaras enjoying their hot tub!

-Due to our size and buying power, Your pool contractor may make a hot tub buy cheaper for you.
-Our community of pool professionals will work to make sure that you can have and stay in a budget that is affordable.
+Because of our size and buying power, Your local pool contractor can make a hot tub purchase more affordable for you.
+Our network of pool professionals will work with you to ensure that you can have the hot tub you want, and stay in a reasonable budget.